RigasLab/Square2DFlowControlDRL-PM-NARX-SB3/README.md

 # Square2DFlowControlDRL-PM-NARX-SB3
 This repository contains the code corresponding to our manuscript "Active Flow Control for Bluff Body Drag Reduction Using Reinforcement Learning with Partial Measurements", preprint accessible at https://arxiv.org/abs/2307.12650.

-- Note: This README document is not the final version and will be updated soon.

 This code implements reinforcement learning control with a NARX-modelled controller with Soft Actor-Critic, to reduce the drag due to vortex shedding in the wake of a 2D square body.

 This code is a further development on the work published: